on December 16, 2019 (last modified on April 22, 2022) • 31 minute read

 Caroline Ahlquist of Cleverfunnel Digital cautions, “Worry less about the mechanics and the tech and more about the interpretation of the data.
 For most small to medium-sized businesses, the standard template will get you pretty far if you know how to interpret the data.
 It is really easy to go down a rabbit hole of collecting mass amounts of data and then find yourself in analysis paralysis.”

 In sum, Google Analytics is a robust platform.
 It is easy to get overwhelmed by the sheer volume of data and metrics.
-These tips can help you spot trends as well as filter out the noise.
+These tips can help you spot trends as well as filter out the noise when using Google Analytics with a custom dashboard software.